vitobotta/hetzner-cloud-k3s/README.md

   --worker-count <number of workers>
 ```

-Like for upgrades, the master/worker instance types and the number of workers are needed to determine the names of the resources to destroy.
+The master/worker instance types and the number of workers are needed to determine the names of the resources to destroy.
 This takes just a few seconds.

 ## Notes